What does commercial auto insurance cover?

 It’s a good idea to speak with your agent about the pros and cons of filing a claim, your options and how the process will work to decide if filing a claim is worth the potential premium increase.

-Business insurance FAQs
+FAQs

-Is commercial auto insurance required by law?
+Is commercial auto insurance mandatory?

 Small business owners must comply with the same requirements for their company-owned vehicles as everyday drivers with personal vehicles.
 Though all states except New Hampshire require drivers to carry a minimum amount of liability insurance, state laws and other coverage requirements vary.
 Motor carriers must meet separate financial responsibility requirements in accordance with The Motor Carrier Act (MCA) of 1980 if they transport hazardous materials or property.